jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 ### Insights & Recommendation
 **1. What is the leading cause of downtime between operator and non-operator sources?**
 - Operators were the leading cause of downtime.

-2. hahaha
+> Provide targeted operator training and clear standard operating procedures (SOPs) to reduce errors.

+2. What drives downtime across operators?
 - Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.
-> Provide batch change training for Mac and machine adjustment training for other operators.
+> Prioritize batch change training for Mac and machine adjustment training for other operators.

-- Leverage preventive maintenance schedules to minimize or predict machine failure.

-3. hhhh
+3. Which factors account for most of the downtime?
 - Five factors cause 80% of downtime; three are linked to operator errors.
+> *Machine adjustment, Batch change, and Batch coding*: Provide training for operators.
+> *Machine Failure*: Leverage preventive maintenance schedules to minimize or predict machine failure.
+> *Inventory Shortage*: Implement real-time tracking systems or forecasting methods to maintain optimal stock levels.

+4. How efficient are the operators overall?
+- Mac's efficiency is slightly below the overall average of all operators.

+### Additional Recommendation:
 - Upgrade or replace aging equipment with high downtime (need more data to ascertain age of equipment).

-4.
-- Mac's efficiency is slightly below the overall average of all operators.
-- Implement real-time tracking systems or forecasting methods to maintain optimal stock levels.